alexmanrique/blog/_posts/2021-04-18-applications-to-work-as-a-developer.md

 ## Google docs

-I use it to write shared documents, presentations, spreadsheets.
+I use it to write shared documents, presentations, spreadsheets or surveys.
 You can share with people giving read and write access permissions.
-You can add comments to a shared document and you can discuss with other coworkers things about the content, ideas.
+You can add comments to a shared document and you can discuss with other coworkers things about content or ideas.

 ## Visual studio code

 I started using this IDE for non-Java projects.
-If I have to write some application that needs html5, CSS, javascript, and PHP I use this one.
-This blog I'm writing it using visual studio code.
+If I have to write some application that needs Html5, CSS, Javascript or PHP I use this one.
+I'm writing this blog post using visual studio code.

 ## Alfred